 2) Emphasising the importance of high school

 4) Making improvements to junior and technical colleges with a focus on deploying more resources

 5) Investing in research and enhancing technical knowledge

 Changes at all levels of education in Greece ultimately impact on the number of students who will choose to study at a higher level.
 One of the key changes will be the way in which students gain entry to university.
-Entry examinations will be abolished and a new bill on Higher Education will be introduced which enables students on a low income to participate in free postgraduate programmes.
-This not only encourages students to progress, but it also produces better skilled employees when they enter the workforce.
+Entry exams will be abolished, and a new bill on Higher Education will be introduced which enables students on a low income to participate in free postgraduate programmes.
+This not only encourages students to progress, but it also produces better-skilled employees when they enter the workforce.

 Accommodation & Transport

 There are two main types of accommodation in Greece; university halls of residence and private accommodation through house and flat rentals.
 Very few universities in Greece offer student accommodation or residential facilities.
 For those universities that do, numbers are extremely limited.
-Arranging accommodation can be difficult but it does offer greater freedom during your studies.
-For international students there is also the ability to seek out what is known as a homestay.
-This is a programme offered to international students organising accomodationwith a Greek family.
+Arranging accommodation can be difficult, but it does offer greater freedom during your studies.
+For international students, there is also the ability to seek out what is known as a homestay.
+This is a programme offered to international students organising accommodation with a Greek family.

-Signs of improvement are present in Greece, but with the current state of the economy it may take a number of years before the country can really start to thrive and offer a high quality education for young people.
-The education system continues to advance and more changes are being introduced on a regular basis to enhance educational standards for students accessing higher education.
+Signs of improvement are present in Greece, but with the current state of the economy, it may take a number of years before the country can really start to thrive and offer high-quality education for young people.
+The education system continues to advance, and more changes are being introduced on a regular basis to enhance educational standards for students accessing higher education.